Brown Pre-College: Life Outside the Classroom

 Co-Curricular Events and Activities

-A Summer at Brown experience goes way beyond the classroom
+A Brown Pre-College experience goes way beyond the classroom

 Outside of class, you will make friends, attend campus events and social activities, and have time for summer fun.
-Preparing for college success continues with Summer at Brown’s extensive co-curricular activity calendar – our workshops and presentations are designed to prepare you for the transition to college-level academics.
+Preparing for college success continues with Pre-College Program's extensive co-curricular activity calendar.

 Throughout the summer, an extensive calendar of workshops, speakers and presentations are designed to prepare you for the transition to college-level academics.
 Academic events are free of charge, and topics are repeated throughout the summer.

-Free social activities on campus include dances, movies, karaoke, talent shows, yoga, dance instruction, and much more.
-Residential Advisors also plan weekly activities for their floors designed to foster community and help students transition to college life.
+Each week students have fun and make new friends when they take advantage of popular social activities on campus, including dances, movies, karaoke, talent shows, yoga, dance instruction, and much more.
+All events and activities are free.
+In addition, Residential Advisors plan two weekly activities for their floors designed to foster community and help students transition to college life.

 Weekend Trips to Popular Destinations